mParticle/docs/src/pages/guides/data-privacy-controls/index.md

       * [Salesforce DMP](/integrations/salesforce-dmp/event/)

   "GDPR Consent Change" is  listed as a data type in the [Integrations directory](/integrations) and we will update this list as more partners add support.
 Please reach out to your success manager if you would like to distribute consent to an additional partner.

+## Data Subject Requests

+mParticle helps you respond to [data subject requests](/guides/data-subject-requests) as mandated by the GDPR and CCPA regulations.

+You can search for integrations that support data subject requests in the [Integrations](/integrations) page.
+Search on category **Data Subject Request**.